Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: That is America's ass.

 [Scene cuts back to Bruce and The Ancient One (2012).
-As Hulk is lying down on a beach chair who looks like he's sleeping with a hat on, Bruce Banner tries reasoning with the Ancient One to let him hav
+As Hulk is lying down on a beach chair who looks like he's sleeping with a hat on, Bruce Banner tries reasoning with the Ancient One to let him have